isabella232/marketing-1/How to Find and Use Technical Resources if You’re New to Tech:proposal.md

 ![](https://i.imgur.com/lvwpLIA.png)

 On the other hand, there are also sites for you if you're more advanced and want more rigorous assessments to practice your skills (perhaps even to prepare you for technical interviews for programming jobs!).
-Kyle Begovich, director of developer relations, suggests [HackerRank](https://www.hackerrank.com/) or [LeetCode](https://leetcode.com/).
+That's why we would suggest sites like [HackerRank](https://www.hackerrank.com/) or [LeetCode](https://leetcode.com/).
 These are great resources that can help teach you common practices in the industry and how to approach them.

 ## A Positive Mindset to Coding